-- 1 The program has no entry in the PPT and autoinstall for programs is not active. - 2 The program is disabled. - 9 The installed program definition is for a remote program.
+- 1 The program has no installed resource definition and autoinstall for programs is not active. - 2 The program is disabled. - 9 The installed program resource definition is for a remote program.

 The following example shows how to establish a program as an exit: